thegworld/gtx-browser/docs/gpu/gpu_testing.md

 ## Moving Test Binaries from Machine to Machine

-To create a zip archive of your personal Chromium build plus all of the Telemetry-based GPU tests' dependencies, which you can then move to another machine for testing:
+To create a zip archive of your personal GTx Browser build plus all of the Telemetry-based GPU tests' dependencies, which you can then move to another machine for testing: